Looking for Arsenal's Premier League matches? We've got you covered.

 If you're a UK-based Arsenal fan, to watch the most televised games you're best served by a Sky Sports subscription.
 The vast majority of their televised games at the start of the season are being shown by Sky including Arsenal's opening match-up against Premier League newcomers, Brentford.
 So, if you only want to pay for one sports service, Sky Sports is definitely your best option.

-That being said, you'll still need a BT Sports subscription and access to Amazon Prime (opens in new tab)later in 2021 if you want to watch every single game.
+That being said, you'll still need a BT Sports subscription and access to later in 2021 if you want to watch every single game.
 BT Sport still gets a decent share of broadcast matches throughout the year, and Amazon is the exclusive home of two full rounds of the Premier League closer to Christmas.

 Arsenal Premier League Fixtures